 This is an advantage you must leverage strategically, though.

 In the pay-per-use model, customers do not pay a flat-rate recurring fee for your SaaS software.
 Instead, they’re charged in a tiered structure or based on thresholds based on what they use within your SaaS platform.
 Transactions, storage space, data transfer, or another relevant metric could measure usage.
 Users benefit from this model because they only pay for what they use, so their cost is directly proportional to the benefit they receive.
-Companies benefit from this model because it’s easier to scale as usage fluctuates.
-When changes are too rapid, though, challenges can arise in managing or forecasting costs, leading to unexpected or unpredictable expenses.

-If your SaaS solution has a high level of complexity and serves a very specific type of B2B client, you’ll want to consider an enterprise SaaS model.
+If your SaaS solution has a high level of complexity and serves a very specific type of B2B client, you’ll want to consider an enterprise sales model.
 In this model, the sales cycle is heavily focused on outbound sales rather than on inbound marketing and sales.

 4 SaaS Best Practices